 STEPHEN FRONK advises emerging and public companies, venture funds, entrepreneurs, and individuals on a wide range of intellectual property-related issues, including copyright, patent, trademark and trade secret licensing, protection and enforcement, software and hardware development and distribution, and the establishment and operation of Internet-based businesses and services.
 He also routinely counsels clients on the intellectual property-related aspects of mergers, acquisitions, spin-offs, and strategic investments.

 Stephen focuses his practice on technology and intellectual property transactions.
 In particular, he has deep experience advising clients on digital media-related transactions and for many years has negotiated digital entertainment content distribution deals with leaders in the movie, television, music, publishing, and consumer electronics industries.
 Representative clients include Amazon.com, Churchill Downs, eBay, Hulu, Microsoft, PayPal, Splunk, Salesforce.com, Twitch, and Vital Proteins.

 Examples of the types of transactions on which Stephen routinely advises clients include:

 - Digital video content acquisition and distribution agreements with major movie studios, television networks, and cable networks for consumer access to films, television episodes, and other video content under various business models, including subscription, transactional and ad-supported video-on-demand (VOD), and electronic sell-through (EST);

-- Device integration agreements with manufacturers of Internet-enabled televisions, Blu-ray Disc players, tablets, mobile phones and other consumer electronics devices to enable consumers to access online digital entertainment services directly from those devices;
+- Device integration agreements with manufacturers of Internet-enabled televisions, Blu-ray Disc players, tablets, mobile phones, and other consumer electronics devices to enable consumers to utilize cloud-based voice services, and to access online digital entertainment services, directly from those devices;

 - Development and service agreements with online video distribution platform providers and online video ad serving platform providers;